You’re Not Really Acting When You’re Over-Acting

-In some cases, what one might consider over-acting can be a good thing.
+In some cases, what one might consider over-acting to be a good thing.
 In theater, for example, there might be a need to exaggerate certain gestures and behaviors to ensure that they are seen by the entire theater, not just those with front-row seats.
 Certain types of comedy may also require exaggerated movements and reactions for the sake of laughs.

-But in these instances, the over-acting is done for the benefit of the audience, not the benefit of the actor.
+But in these instances, the over-acting is done for the benefit of the audience, not for the benefit of the actor.

 Over-acting solely for your own personal benefit is not truly acting.
 It is grandstanding.
 It’s selfish.
 If it can be called acting, it is certainly not good acting.
 It’s amateurish and does a disservice to the script, your fellow actors and to the audience.

 You Might Also Like: